 Split section 8.2a.5.2 into 2, creating a new 8.2a.5.3 and making the the existing 8.2a.5.3 into 8.2a.5.4 and similarly incrementing the existing 8.2a.5.4 and 8.2a.5.5.

-Construction of a Commit Message
+PWE and Secret Generation

-Upon discovery of a peer, the most preferred group shall be selected and a PWE shall be generated for that group (according to 8.2a.4.1.2 (Generation of the Password Element with ECC groups) or 8.2a.4.2.2 (Generation of the Password Element with FFC groups), depending on whether the group is ECC or FFC, respectively) using the identities of the two STAs and the configured password.
+Prior to beginning the protocol message exchange, the secret element PWE and two secret values must be generated.
+First, a group is selected, eitherthe most preferred group if the STA is initiating SAE to a peer, or the group from a received Commit Message if the STA is responding to a peer.
+PWE shall be generated for that group (according to 8.2a.4.1.2 (Generation of the Password Element with ECC groups) or 8.2a.4.2.2 (Generation of the Password Element with FFC groups), depending on whether the group is ECC or FFC, respectively) using the identities of the two STAs and the configured password.

-Upon generation of PWE, each STA shall generate its-own secret value, rand, and temporary secret value, mask, each of which shall be chosen randomly such that 1 < rand, mask < r, the order of the group.
-A Commit Message consists of a scalar and an element that shall be produced as follows:
+After generation of PWE, each STA shall generate a secret value, rand, and a temporary secret value, mask, each of which shall be chosen randomly such that 1 < rand, mask < r, the order of the group.

+8.2a.5.3 Construction of a Commit Message

+A Commit Message consists of a scalar and an element that shall be produced using the PWE and secrets generated in 8.2a.5.2, as follows:

 commit-scalar = (rand + mask) modulo r